mcaskill/fever/README.md

 >
 > Fever takes the temperature of your slice of the web and shows you what's hot.

-This is a backup of [Shaun Inman](http://shauninman.com/)'s [Fever](https://feedafever.com/) for postery's sake.
+This is a backup of [Shaun Inman](http://shauninman.com/)'s [Fever](https://feedafever.com/) for posterity's sake.

+## Maintenance

+The feed reader is being maintained to continue operating with the latest versions of PHP and MySQL.

+This repository and its changes are made public for anyone else with a licensed copy of the software.

+See [changelog](CHANGELOG.md) for changes and fixes.

+See [`develop` branch](tree/develop) for the application.

 ## License

-Fever is copyright © 2008-2020 Shaun Inman.
+Fever is copyright © 2008-2023 Shaun Inman.